cdl-geneseo/geneseo-dictionary/W/Wheel-Night.md

 # Wheel Night

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wheel Night

 Created by  Unknown User (met10) on Apr 28, 2015

 (Noun) Refers to the Thursday night promotion at the Idle Hour bar.
 Thursday nights from 10 pm to 2 am a wheel hanging from the bar ceiling is spun, and each section of the wheel corresponds to one of 16 drink specials.
 Every 15 minutes the wheel is spun again creating a new special drink.
 M. Turner S-Z 2015